Privacy Notice for Pupils

 How long we keep your information

 We only keep your information for as long as we need to or for as long as the law requires us to.
 Most of the information we have about you will be in your pupil file.
 We usually keep this information until your 25th birthday unless you move to another school in which case we send your file to your new school.
 The Active Learning Trust has a policy which explains how long we keep information.
-It is called a Document Retention Policy and you can ask for a copy at reception.
+It is called a Records Retention Policy and you can ask for a copy at reception.

 You have these rights: